The constraints of post-quantum classical gravity: Deriving constraints in post-quantum theories of Gravity

-which only couples states with different momenta, whilst the coupling only has a functional dependence on the spatial metric through $\frac{\delta h^{\alpha \beta}}{\delta g^{ab}}$.
+which only couples states with different momenta, and the coupling only has a functional dependence on the spatial metric through $\frac{\delta h^{\alpha \beta}}{\delta g^{ab}}$.
 Secondly, since we end up calculating the commutation relations in \eqref{alg}, which includes Poisson brackets with the pure classical Hamiltonian and momentum, assumptions \ref{as:1}, \ref{as:2}, \ref{as:3} seem natural.
-If, for example, one has jumps in the spatial metric then one quickly runs into very messy calculations.
+If, for example, one has diffusion in the spatial metric then one quickly runs into very messy calculations.
 However, we emphasise that we do not have any evidence such theories could not be consistent and leave this as a possible direction for future research.

-Having made these simplifying assumptions, we are now ready to study their consistency.
+Having made these simplifying assumptions, we are now ready to study their constraints.
 We have not specified the CQ coupling explicitly, except for some Lindbladian structure and functional dependence that we would like it to have.
 As we shall see in the next section, there are various transformation properties that any realization must satisfy.
-We then study the consistency and constraints in such realizations, which arises from the study of the algebra of equal time gauge generators in \eqref{alg}.
-In particular, we will find that consideration of the $[ \mathcal{L}_a(x), \mathcal{L}_b(y)]$ commutation tells us that we should not consider CQ couplings in the momentum part of the equation, namely that $W^{\pi a} = W^{a \pi}=0$.
-As a consequence, $\mathcal{L}_a$ generates spatial diffeomorphisms.
-We will then look at the $[ \mathcal{L}_a(x), \mathcal{L}(y)]$ generator and we will find that this closes so long as the couplings $W^{\ag \bg}(z|z',x)$ satisfy certain transformation rules; essentially telling us that $W^{\ag \bg}(z|z',x)$ must transform correctly under spatial diffeomorphisms .
-We finally look at the $[ \mathcal{L}(x), \mathcal{L}(y)]$ commutator.
+We then study the constraints in such realizations, which arises from the study of the algebra of equal time gauge generators in \eqref{alg}.
+In particular, we find that the $ [ \mathcal{L}_a(x), \mathcal{L}_b(y)]$ commutator closes, which is an expected artifact of the fact we are assuming (assumption \ref{as:spatialDiff}) $\mathcal{L}_a$ generates spatial diffeomorphisms.
+We find the $[ \mathcal{L}_a(x), \mathcal{L}(y)]$ generator closes so long as the couplings $W^{\ag \bg}(z|z',x)$ satisfy certain transformation rules; essentially telling us that $W^{\ag \bg}(z|z',x)$ must transform correctly under spatial diffeomorphisms .
+Finally, we study the $[ \mathcal{L}(x), \mathcal{L}(y)]$ commutator.
 This will lead to a constraint which we interpret as a generalization of the momentum constraint to CQ dynamics.
-We then look at preservation of this constraint which gives a CQ analog of the Hamiltonian constraint.
+We find preservation of this constraint gives rise to a CQ analog of the Hamiltonian constraint.